ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-4a}

-Input/Output Operations Per Second (IOPS) are used to measure the performance of your block storage volumes.
+Input/output operations per second (IOPS) are used to measure the performance of your block storage volumes.
 A number of variables impact IOPS values, such as the balance of read/write operations, queue depth, and data block sizes.
 In general, the higher the IOPS of your block storage volumes, the better the performance.
 For information on expected IOPS for block storage profiles, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 For information about how block size affects performance, see [this topic](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

 ### Are the allocated IOPS enforced by instance or by volume?
 {: faq}